wedanz/webprogramming1-assig5/README.md

-This repository is conducted to fulfil Web Programming 1 Assignment 5 in KCGI
+This repository is conducted to fulfil Web Programming 1 assignment 5 in KCGI

 https://wedanz.github.io/web-programming1/